Short history of signed exceptional sequences: Introduction

 Outline of this paper: In Section \ref{sec 1: pictures}, we define ``pictures'' and discuss their relation to homology of groups.
 Pictures are planar diagrams labeled with generators and relations of a group $G$.
-Pictures represent elements of $H_3G$.
-For the Steinberg group of a ring $R$, we have $H_3(St(R))\cong K_3(R)$.
+Pictures represent elements of $H_3G$, the third integral homology of the group $G$ (Theorem \ref{thm: pictures give H3G}).
+For the Steinberg group of a ring $R$, $H_3(St(R))$ is isomorphic to $K_3(R)$, the third algebraic $K$-theory group of $R$ (Theorem \ref{Gersten Thm}).
 In Section \ref{sec 2: cluster categories}, we discuss cluster categories and cluster-tilting objects in a cluster category.
 We indicate how, for finite type, this gives a triangulation of the unit sphere $S^{n-1}$ in $\RR^n$.
 In Section \ref{sec 3: semi-invariant pictures}, we show how the ``walls'' of the picture are given as domains of definition of semi-invariants on the representation space.
 In Section \ref{sec 4: picture group} we define picture groups and outline the construction of picture spaces for Dynkin quivers.
 One example had already been constructed by Loday.
 He constructed what we now call the picture space of type $A_n$ by identifying faces of the Stasheff associahedron.
 We go over Loday's example and generalize it.
 We also present our calculation of the homology of picture groups of type $A_n$ assuming the picture space is a $K(\pi,1)$ for the picture group.
 In Section \ref{sec 5: simplices to cubes} we explain how dualizing a simplex makes it into a cube.
 So, picture space is seen to be a union of cubes, one for every cluster-tilting object of the category.
 In Section \ref{sec 6: signed exceptional sequences in general}, we construct the cluster morphism category and show that its geometric realization is a union of cubles.
 Finally, in Section \ref{sec 7: signed exceptional sequences} we define signed exceptional sequences and give examples.

 Although torsion classes were not used in the development of signed exceptional sequences, they are a popular area of study and we incorporate them into the pictures in the final section.